mywang1994/cligen_gen/README.md

 ### Hardware requirements

-`ClickGen` software is recommended for use on computers with more than 10GB of VRAM.
+`ClickGen` software is recommended for use on computers with more than 10GB of VRAM or 16GB of RAM

 ### OS Requirements
 This package is supported for *Linux* and *Windows*.
 The package has been tested on the following systems: